onap/vnfrqts-requirements/docs/Chapter8.rst

    track request down to completion and provide status to APPC when requested.

--  Playbook Name provided in the request (full path in this case)
+-  Playbook Name relative path provided in the request as PlaybookName

--  Playbook path (in this example provided as part of playbook name as full path) or, later in a separate variable, playbook root directory needs to be part of APPC template.
+-  Ansible Server Rest API is aware of playbook’s root directory which may vary from instance to instance or Ansible Server cluster to cluster.

 Ansible Playbooks will use the VNF instance name (passed using --extra-vars "vnf\_instance=vfdb9904v") to identify other default values